 - You don’t need an external amplifier.

 - The headphones are very sturdy, even though they are made largely of plastic.

 - It is quite comfortable to wear, and over time the ear cups will fit your ears even better.

-Of course, we’re not saying that this headphone is perfect.
-There’s no such thing.
-One of the most common complaints is that this headphone set isn’t really meant for outdoor use.
+- Not really meant to use for outdoors.
 It weighs 284 grams or 10 ounces, and it’s also a bit bulky.
 Athletes who are jogging through the streets may want to use a different pair of earphones instead.

 Audio technica ATH-M50x vs. ATH-M50, which one to buy?

 By now, you understand why I have always considered and recommended the ATH-M50 as the best headphone for under $150, period.
 Well, this was true before its successor was introduced to the market.
 Now, the big question is how different is the M50x from the M50 and is this difference worth the cost?